 Best Food for German Shepherds with Allergies

-How to identify food allergies in German Shepherds, run an elimination diet, and choose the right limited ingredient formula.
+How to spot food allergies in German Shepherds, run a proper elimination diet, and choose the right limited ingredient formula.
+Vet-sourced guidance included.

 German Shepherd Feeding Schedule by Age